ibm-watson-data-lab/cloudant-food-tracker/README.md

      ``` swift
      var docId: String?
+     var createdAt: NSDate
      ```
-  1. In `Meal.swift`, edit the `init?` method to accept a docId as a final argument, and to set the docId property.
+  1. In `Meal.swift`, edit the `init?` method to accept a docId as a final argument, and to set the `docId` and `createdAt` properties.
 When you are finished, the method will look like this:

      ``` swift
      init?(name: String, photo: UIImage?, rating: Int, docId: String?) {